Skip to content

 Purpose: Validate functionality and maintain code quality

-Configuration: - Runs in mock mode (no API costs) - Parallel execution with pytest-xdist - Coverage threshold: 10% (interim, will increase) - Excludes slow and integration tests on PRs
+Configuration: - Runs in mock mode (no API costs) - Parallel execution with pytest-xdist - Coverage threshold: 10% (interim, will increase) - PR workflow: Excludes slow, integration, api, and talib tests (fast feedback) - Push workflow: Runs full suite including integration and slow tests (comprehensive)

 Test Execution:

-pytest -v --tb=short -n auto -m "not slow and not integration and not api" \
+pytest -v --tb=short -n auto -m "not slow and not integration and not api and not talib" \

 pytest -v --tb=short -n auto \